fenago/data-analysis-pandas/lab_guides/lab_10.md

 ![](./images/Figure_10.6_B16834.jpg)

-Figure 10.6 -- Explained variance for PCA components used

 We can also use the elbow point method to find a good value for the number of PCA components to use, just as we did